pranatishete/spotify-analyzer/README.md

 Indepth Analysis

-1.Top Tracks played in Each year
+1. Top Tracks played in Each year
 2. Top Artist Played in Each Year
 3. Top Albums Played in Each Year